 I regularly receive questions about the security situation in Colombia’s capital, Bogotá.
 Logical, since Bogotá is not exactly in the top 10 safest cities in the world.
 However, Bogotá is perfectly safe to visit these days.
 Despite Bogotá also being called “the Athens of South America,” Colombia’s capital city cannot be compared to the real Athens or any other European capital in terms of security.
 Still, despite some increased risks, my hometown is ideal for a fun city break or exploring.
-I myself, after living here for over 8 years, know the city well and know what to do and what not to do to in terms of safety.
+I myself, after 11 years of living here, know the city well and know what to do and what not to do to go through life here safely.
 If you are coming here for the first time, it is advisable to take a few things into account.
 Therefore, herewith 10 tips for a safe stay in Bogotá!

 Tip 1: Choose your hotel or hostel in Bogotá based on safety